mehmetalici/problems-vs-algorithms/README.md

 #### Analysis:
 Two variables were initialized to the first element of the array to keep track of the minimum and maximum of the given array.
 These variable values are then updated by comparisons to all elements of an array through a single traversal.
 Since there is a single traversal and O(1) work are done for each element, the time complexity is O(n).

+#### Space Complexity Analysis
+The proposed solution introduces constant amount of variables irrespective of the input size.
+Therefore, the solution is O(1) in space.

 ### Problem 7: HTTPRouter with a Trie